datalab-bcn/glusterfs-ida/README.md

 Installation
 ------------

-* Once the GlusterFS is configured, compiled and installed, edit the Makefile and modify the path to GlusterFS source code in variable *SRCDIR*.
+* Configure, compile and install GlusterFS and glusterfs-gfsys
+* ./autogen.sh
+* ./configure --with-glusterfs=<path to glusterfs> --with-gfsys=<path to gfsys>
 * make
 * make install

 This should leave the translator modules into the same place where GlusterFS has been installed.

-The translator is compiled without any optimization for debugging purposes.

 Configuration